Why Creativity Hurts (and Why It’s Worth It)

 “No one is able to produce a great work of art without experience, nor achieve a worldly position immediately, nor be a great lover at the first attempt; and in the interval between initial failure and subsequent success, in the gap between who we wish one day to be and who we are at present, must come pain, anxiety, envy and humiliation.
 We suffer because we cannot spontaneously master the ingredients of fulfilment.”
 1

-American writer James Lord illustrates this point vividly when he tells the story of sitting for his portrait by the great Swiss painter and sculptor Alberto Giacometti.
-During their many sessions together, Giacometti struggled with angst, frustration, and occasional rage over not being able to paint Lord’s portrait exactly the way he wanted to.
+During their many sessions together, Giacometti vented his angst, frustration, and occasional rage over failing to paint Lord’s portrait exactly how he wanted to.
 Lord notes:

 “This fundamental contradiction, arising from the hopeless discrepancy between conception and realization, is at the root of all artistic creation, and it helps explain the anguish that seems to be an unavoidable component of that experience.”
+2

 Giacometti at work in his studio, in Paris.
 Public domain.